mashhoorafarhath27-sys/BRG-ISEA/README.md

 ### 1b-3 - Searching Files

-I used the 'find' command to locate 'file1.txt' in different directories.
+I used the `find` command to locate 'file1.txt' in different directories.
 I also used the 'grep' command to search for the word **Mashhoora** inside 'notes.txt'.

 <img width="1280" height="800" alt="Screenshot From 2026-07-14 04-35-02" src="https://github.com/user-attachments/assets/323b35b2-5fe7-4191-898b-0557d5e22b27" />

 ### Outcome

-Successfully explored Linux service management, file permission, and file searching.
+Successfully explored Linux service management, file permissions, and file searching.
 I gained practical experience using 'systemctl', 'chmod', 'find', and 'grep' to manage and search files within the Linux environment.

 ## Session 2a - Total Cost of Ownership (TCO)

 ### Objectives

 - Compared cloud infrastructure with on-premise infrastructure.
-- Learned about hardware, software, maintenance, and licensing costa.
+- Learned about hardware, software, maintenance, and licensing costs.
-- Underdtood the financial benefite of cloud comuting.
+- Understood the financial benefits of cloud computing.

 ### Description

-During this session , I learned the concept of Total cost of Ownership (TCO) by comparing traditional on-premise infrastucture with cloud-based solutions.
+During this session , I learned the concept of Total cost of Ownership (TCO) by comparing traditional on-premise infrastructure with cloud-based solutions.
 I explored how cloud computing reduces upfront hardware costs, minimizes maintenance, and provides scalability while allowing organizations to pay only for the resources they use.

-## Outcome
+### Outcome

 This session improved my understanding of how cloud computing helps organizations reduce operational costs, improve flexibility, and simplify infrastucture management.